Developing Your Bench Strength Through Business Succession Planning

-Ed develops succession plans by working with your management team to identify high-potential employees, evaluate and hone their skills and abilities, and prepare them for advancement into positions which are key to the success of business operations and objectives.
+I develop succession plans by working with your management team to identify high-potential employees, evaluate and hone their skills and abilities, and prepare them for advancement into positions that are key to the success of business operations and objectives.

 My succession plans are typically developed through the following steps:

 - Identify legal and diversity issues to consider.

 - Establish present and future leadership roles and objectives.

 - Evaluate the strengths, weaknesses, and readiness for succession in key employees.

 - Plan for the individual talent development of and ways to retain key employees.

 - Plan for positions that cannot be filled internally.